 Hansa-Brandenburg W.12

-It was a development of Ernst Heinkel’s previous KDW, adding a rear cockpit for an observer/gunner, and had an unusual inverted tailfin/rudder in order to give an uninterrupted field of fire.
+It featured a rear cockpit for an observer/gunner and an unusual, inverted tailfin/rudder to provide an uninterrupted field of fire.

-The W.12s served on the Western Front, based at the Naval air bases at Ostend and Zeebrugge.
+The W.12s were stationed at the Naval air bases at Ostend and Zeebrugge, where they saw action on the Western Front.

-In April 1918, a W.12 made an emergency landing in the neutral territory of the Netherlands, where it was interned, and flight tested by the Dutch.
+In April 1918, a W.12 had to make an emergency landing in the neutral territory of the Netherlands.

-35 W.12s were subsequently manufactured by the Van Berkel company of Rotterdam as the W-A, serving with the Dutch Naval Air Service until 1933.
+The Van Berkel company of Rotterdam manufactured 35 W.12s, which served with the Dutch Naval Air Service until 1933.

 Variants